liaochikon/ALTO-3D-Printed-6-Axis-Robotic-Arm/README.md

 ## API

 ### Serial Command
-Robot can be connected to computer via USB, so any serial communication tool like [hterm](https://www.der-hammer.info/pages/terminal.html) can be used to control the robot.
+Robot can be connected to computer via USB, so you used any serial communication tool like [hterm](https://www.der-hammer.info/pages/terminal.html) to control the robot.

 The command reference file **alto_command.xlsx** is located inside **software** folder.